yaroslaff/hoocron/README.md

 ## Simplest cron

-Hoocron has built-in dummy job 'TICK' which just print 'tick!' and report how long hoocron were running, lets call it every 5s:
+Hoocron has built-in dummy job `TICK` which just print 'tick!' and report how long hoocron were running, lets call it with `--period` 5s:

 ~~~shell
 $ hoocron.py -p TICK 5s